NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 </details>

-## Step 2.4: Set the Stage
+## Step 2.4: Define `on_stage_event()`
-With our selection variables set, you now need to call the `Stage` and  `Stage Event` then grab reference to the path of the prims.
-You will start a new function for these below our previous code:
+With your selection variables set, you now define the `on_stage_event()` call back to get the selected prim and its position on selection changes.
+You will start the new function for these below module previous code:

 ```python
 ...